zedeus/nimagemagick/README.md

-The wrapper was built using the [nimterop](https://github.com/genotrance/nimterop/) package, though [tree-sitter](https://github.com/tree-sitter/tree-sitter) and nimterop still need a few fixes to be able to wrap MagickWand/MagickCore without manual edits.
+The wrapper was built using the [nimterop](https://github.com/genotrance/nimterop/) package, though [tree-sitter](https://github.com/tree-sitter/tree-sitter) and nimterop still need a few fixes to be able to wrap MagickWand/MagickCore without a few edits.
 Till then, `magickwand.nim` contains the edited wrapper.

-Contributions are welcome.
+If you want to generate the wrapper yourself, simply run the build script: `nim e build.nims`

 Requires ImageMagick **7.0** or later.
 Run `convert -version` to check.

+Contributions are welcome.

 ### Installation
 ```sh